Paul Franklin is a full-time writer and owner of sidegains.com, a blog where you can find precise advice on blogging, WordPress, and SEO topics.

 Finally I’d recommend trying to build links back to your blog.
 This is probably the thing most new bloggers struggle with… because although it’s a simple concept, it’s not easy to begin with.

 #7.
-It seems to me that high quality content and backlinks is still an unbeatable combination for blogging success.
+It seems to me that high-quality content and backlinks are still an unbeatable combination for blogging success.
 What do you think?

 Absolutely.
 Your content has to be great to stand up to what your competitors produce.
 Search engines too demand quality from your content and will penalize you in the search results for anything thin or sub-standard.